 All engine settings are also available as project-specific settings.

-These settings define the key and trust stores to be used for SSL/TLS client connections.
+These settings define the key and trust store to use for the client side of SSL connections.

 On the Axon.ivy Engine you need to specifically set the

-properties in the Engine Administration Tool or ivy.yaml file.
-As a result you can
+system properties in the Engine Administration Tool.
+Therefore you can choose

 A key store is used to read client keys (certificates).
-This is only required if a server requests a client certificate in order to authenticate the client.
+This is only required if a server requests a client certificate so that the server can authenticate the client.

-A trust store is used to specify trusted server certificates or certificates of certification authorities.
-An SSL client authenticates a server by using the certificates in a trust store.
+A trust store is used to read server certificates or certificates of certification authorities.
+The client can validate a server by using the certificates in a trust store.
 If the server provides a certificate that is signed by a certification authority known by Java then the system trust store can be used.
 If the server uses a certificate that is self signed or signed by a unknown certification authority then a custom trust store can be used.
 The custom trust store must contain the server certificate or the certificate of the unknown certification authority.